Geography at Whitehouse Primary

 At Whitehouse Primary School geography learning teaches children about the world in which they live and how it has changed over time.

 Our Geography Curriculum focuses on acquiring facts and knowledge as well as developing geographical skills.
-We teach children about larger global concepts such as humankind, place, significance, processes and change.
 The teaching of Geography follows the National Curriculum and is integrated within our topics as part of our Learning Expeditions.
 Great emphasis is placed upon acquiring geographical knowledge and vocabulary.

 The geography element of our school curriculum aims to inspire pupils with a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Our geography curriculum enables children to develop a sense of place, whilst exploring, investigating and understanding the man made and natural processes that impact on our planet.
 We aim to equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.